Robin-1998/holbertonschool-hbnb/part4/README.md

 HBnB is a RESTful API inspired by the AirBnB website, developed in Python using Flask / Flask-RESTX and sqlalchemy.

 The project was carried out in four parts.
 - The first involved creating graphics
 - The second implementing logic with API endpoints
 - The third user authentication and database integration
-	- The fourth and final part involved using the front end for the aesthetic and dynamic aspects of the website (HTML, CSS, JavaScript) and also enabling communication between the back end and the front end.
+- The fourth and final part involved using the front end for the aesthetic and dynamic aspects of the website (HTML, CSS, JavaScript) and alsoenabling communication between the back end and the front end.

 ## Project Objectives